-This is probably the question we get asked the most: If Echos are run-offs of the Photonis INTENS 4G line due to blemishes, how many blemishes should I expect and how bad are they?
+This is probably the question we get asked the most: If Echos are run-offs of the Photonis INTENS 4G line due to factory dark spots (aka blemishes), how many dark spots should I expect and how bad are they?

 Next, moving onto the spot sizes, the chart conveniently provides reference blemishes located above the Zone 1 ring, starting with 0.003" and going up by 0.003" increments up to 0.015".